 The trail descends down into the wash and then ends at another impassable dryfall.
 Turn around here and return to your car.

-Do you have any questions about this hike?
+Do you have any questions about how to hike Mosaic Canyon?
 Comment below!